Federal Government Utility Stores Privatization

 Financial Benefits of Store Closures

 Officials revealed that the monthly operational cost of Utility Stores Corporation was around Rs 1.2 billion.
-However, after closing the loss-making stores, this cost has been reduced to Rs 52 crore.
+However, after shutting down the loss-making stores, the government has reduced the cost to Rs 52 crore.
 Additionally:

 Government’s Strategy for Financial Stability